 Being registered provides you with a permit to practice and authorizes you to use the designation RN/NP.
 The RN/NP designation means you are a recognized professional and legally authorized to practice.
 It assures other health professionals and colleagues of your competence and reinforces public trust in our profession.
 Maintaining registration requirements helps ensure a continuing high standard of care.

-All applicants are required to declare their first language and demonstrate proficiency in speaking, writing, listening, and reading English to a level sufficient to engage in safe, competent, ethical nursing care.
+All applicants are required to demonstrate proficiency in speaking, writing, listening, and reading English to a level sufficient to engage in safe, competent, ethical nursing care.

 Before you can apply to practise in Alberta, you must have passed the National Council Licensure Examination (NCLEX).
 Learn about exam requirements, how to apply, what to do if you need to withdraw from the exam, when exams are written, getting your results and more.